jado-paradox/Talent4startUp/README.md

 I’m knowledgeable to Artificial Intelligent(AI), Internet of Things (IoT) and industry 4.0 because I attended ROBOTICS COMMUNITY OF PRACTICE event held at Zora Bot Africa on 26th October 2023.
 I’m terrific skillful in CAD software especially solidworks and MatLab, I have a budge on linkedIn of solidworks passed quizzes.
 And here I am able to model, simulate and make optimization.

+Additionally, I am doing on a project about a modernized irigation, the progress will be shown right here.